 Flooding in basements and crawl spaces is common in homes new and old, and they're rarely a one-time occurrence.
 Once water has flooded through your foundation, you can be certain that it will happen again.

 There are two important factors that contribute to basement leaking -- the clay bowl effect and hydrostatic pressure.

-We offer free waterproofing quotes in Kingsport, Johnson City, Greater Knoxville and many areas nearby.
+We offer free waterproofing quotes in Oak Ridge, Seymour, Maryville and many areas nearby.
 Call or e-mail us today to schedule an appointment!

 Imagine your home as it was being built.
 The contractors begin by digging a hole in the ground to make room for your basement and foundation.
 To do so, the contractor must dig a hole that is a little larger than the space your home will need.
 The foundation will be built inside this space, and the concrete floor will be poured.

 Once the foundation has been built, some of the excavated soil is used to fill in the gap around the outer edge of your foundation.
 This soil, known as "backfill", will be loose and fluffed from the excavation.
 Meanwhile, the untouched soil around it, known as "virgin soil", may have been settling for hundreds, even thousands of years.

 What does this mean for you?
 The backfilled soil surrounding your foundation will always be looser and more absorbent of water than the dense, hard-packed soil around it.

 This forms a sort of "clay bowl" around your house -- one that creates an artificial water table around your home.
 Water collects the most right around your foundation -- exactly where you don't want it to be.